Undergraduate Research in Scientific Inquiry with P. Yu

 Pauline Yu (marine science) studies the developmental physiology and ecology of marine invertebrates.
 She is interested in the biochemistry of the seawater-organism interface, developmental nutritional biochemistry and metabolic depression, invasive species, carbonate chemistry (ocean acidification), and cultural relationships with foods from the sea.
 Students have the opportunity to collaboratively develop lines of inquiry for lab and/or field studies in ecology, developmental biology, physiology, marine carbonate chemistry and mariculture.

-environmental studies, marine science, and zoology.
+This offering will prepare you for careers and advanced study in: environmental studies, marine science, and zoology.